Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 To continue working, or to go home?
 Perhaps this choice did not exist in the first place.
 Because of the huge difference in development between coastal cities and rural areas, Xiaoping could no longer go back.

-In his hometown, Xiao Ping had a business and a farming business, she worked hard for years without making any money.
+In his hometown, Xiao Ping had a farming business and also tried other things, she worked hard for years without making any money.

-Even though she couldn't leave her children, she had to leave.
+Even though she didn't want to leave her children, she had to.
 It's like a game that has been programmed for a long time, no matter which way you choose, you will eventually go out to work.

 In 2009, Xiaoping came to Shenzhen once again.

 But China's social transformation and global capital had entered a new phase.
-The problems of backward information, isolated traffic, and poor social security were now a thing of the past, and Xiaoping and the world's factory workers were facing a whole new hurdle.
+The problems of blocked information, isolated traffic, and poor social security were now a thing of the past, and Xiaoping and the world's factory workers were facing a whole new hurdle.

 ### Part 10 Foxconn

 This time, I joined Foxconn, hoping to earn money while keeping myself healthy.

-When we joined, we were paid a base salary of 920, with no breaks for a month and 1800 for full-time work, and we felt that we were earning a lot of money.
+When we joined, we were paid a base salary of 920, with no breaks at all for a month you would get 1800 yuan for full-time work, and we felt that we were earning a lot of money.
 Then there were 13 consecutive jumps in the factory, and the fear came back again.

-At that time, workers jumped from buildings very frequently, one a day died.
+At that time, workers jumped from buildings to commit suicide very frequently, felt like everyday there's person died.
 Every time I walked and saw someone upstairs, I was afraid that he would jump down and hit me.

 I always felt that there was someone on top of the building, so I always walked far way from the building.